Robustness Verification of Graph Neural Networks Via Lightweight Satisfiability Testing: Lightweight robustness analysis graph neural networks

 \subsubsection{Bound propagator}

-For the robustness tester, we abstract the computation of a GNN on an incomplete graph by computing upper and lower bounds for features at each vertex $v$ and each layer $\ell$: we denote these by $\featu{\ell}_{\incgraph}(v)$ and $\featl{\ell}_\incgraph(v)$.
-The bounds are computed in a bottom-up manner, with the correctness condition being that for every completion $\agraph'$ of $\incgraph$, it holds that
+For the bound propagator, we abstract the computation of a GNN on an incomplete graph by computing upper and lower bounds for features at each vertex $v$ and each layer $\ell$: we denote these by $\featu{\ell}_{\incgraph}(v)$ and $\featl{\ell}_\incgraph(v)$.
+The bounds are computed in a bottom-up manner, with the correctness condition being that for every completion $\agraph'$ of $\incgraph$,

 Note that vector comparisons are performed entrywise.
 After computing the over-approximated bounds, we check that, for every $1 \le c' \neq c \le \gnndim{L}$,

 If this condition holds, then for every completion $\agraph'$ of $\incgraph$, we have